Membrane bound polyribosome

-Summary

 In cell biology, membrane bound polyribosomes are attached to a cell's endoplasmic reticulum.
 When certain proteins are synthesized by a ribosome they can become "membrane-bound".
 The newly produced polypeptide chains are inserted directly into the endoplasmic reticulum by the ribosome and are then transported to their destinations.
 Bound ribosomes usually produce proteins that are used within the cell membrane or are expelled from the cell via exocytosis.

 Background

 A membrane-bound polyribosome, as the name suggests, is composed of multiple ribosomes that are associated with a membrane.
 Proteins are synthesized via messenger ribonucleic acid (mRNA) from the nucleus being released either into the cytoplasm or into the rough endoplasmic reticulum.
 The rough endoplasmic reticulum branches off of the cell nucleus, has multiple cisternae or layered folds that have interstitial space for protein extrusion.
 Ribosomes are located in both the cytosol, cellular fluid, or rough endoplasmic reticulum and attach to this ribonucleic acid by separation and re-association of subunits around the messenger ribonucleic acid.
 In eukaryotic cells, the small subunit (40S) stays on one side and translates the messenger ribonucleic acid while the large subunit (60S) goes codon by codon down the mRNA and attaches each amino acids coded for making a polypeptide.
 A polysome is when multiple ribosomes attach to the same strand of messenger ribonucleic acid.
 The polypeptides ribosomes produce go on to be cell structural proteins, enzymes, and many other things.
 Ribosomes can also sometimes be associated with chloroplasts and mitochondria but these are not membrane bound.